OrangeTux/orangetux.nl/content/compile_at91bootstrap_using_docker.md

         orangetux/at91bootstrap

 ## Wrapping up
-The Dockerfile and a small script to save are config and build products have been published in [this][orangetux/docker-at91bootstrap] repository on GitHub.
+The Dockerfile and a small script to save the config and build products have been published in [this][orangetux/docker-at91bootstrap] repository on GitHub.
 A Docker image is available at [Docker Hub][docker-hub].